FreeTymeKiyan/freetymekiyan.github.io/source/_posts/contexts.md

 ## Problem

-After I implemented the code with according to things above, I still can't get the GAID on my phone.
+After I implemented the code with according to things above, I still couldn't get the GAID on my phone.
 Below is the error log and code.

 ![Error Log](/images/error_log.jpg)